Nikita1917s/starnavi_test_task/README.md

 2. To install all packages run: npm i
 3. To run the project: next dev
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## To run tests

+1. Run next command: test
+2. Open console to see the result.